 1. She Doesn’t Respect Boundaries

-Setting healthy boundaries is a way to ensure that we feel both comfortable and safe in a relationship, as well as communicate our expectations.6 Unfortunately, toxic mothers-in-law often disregard boundaries by encouraging your spouse to keep secrets from you, showing up at your house unannounced, and questioning your parenting style.
+Setting healthy boundaries is a way to ensure that we feel comfortable and safe in a relationship, as well as communicate our expectations.6 Unfortunately, a toxic mother-in-law often disregards boundaries by encouraging your spouse to keep secrets from you, showing up at your house unannounced, and questioning your parenting style.
 Poor boundaries with a mother-in-law can cause chaos and disrupt a marital relationship.

 2. She Thinks She’s Always Right